tarwn/lessthandot-hugo/blogs/content/posts/2012-05-25-output-clause-and-identity-scope_identity.md

 SELECT @@identity, scope_identity()
 ```

-If it doesn&#8217;t return 1, run the following
+If it doesn't return 1, run the following

 sql
 TRUNCATE TABLE TestOutput